litstack/docs/frontend/components.md

 admin interface can find their way around quickly and easily on all sites, it is recommended to follow the following guidelines.

-The package's components have the prefix `fj-`.
+The package's components have the prefix `lit-`.

 ## Custom Pages